 Research with adults repeatedly shows that healthy relationships need at least five positive interactions to make up for every negative interaction.
 Because

-kids live so much in the moment, and because we feel guilty about yelling, we often overlook the toll that yelling and punishing takes on our relationship
+kids live so much in the moment, and because we feel guilty about yelling, we often overlook the toll that our irritation can take on our relationship

 with our child.
-When you lose it, make it a practice to apologize:
+When you get irritable, make it a practice to apologize:

 Resist the urge to blame (so don't say "If you would behave, I wouldn't have to yell.")
 And then find a way to have at least five positive interactions,